gjaaf/e-v3-rdf-editor/rdf-rdb/rdf_fdw.md

 only connect to relational data stores, the ability now to access RDF data over a relational data store in this easy way is very useful.
-Combined to that: the fact that there is no intermediate storage and no copying ensures that linked data soultions fit much better to the the data at the source paradigm currently *en vogue* in the Netherlands.
+Combined to that: the fact that there is no intermediate storage and no copying ensures that linked data solutions fit much better to the the data at the source paradigm currently *en vogue* in the Netherlands.
 Finally, the fact that is relatively lightweight, just an extension in PostgreSQL make is a real attractive option.